 Strikers are probably the most important players in fantasy football and that is reflected in their higher overall prices.
 It is crucial to choose the right players if you want to stand a chance.

 There are all sorts of strikers present in the modern game: goal-hangers, bruising target men, deep-lying forwards, false nines and more.

-With World Cup fantasy football games about to get under way, Goal is here to help you choose the sharp-shooters for your team.
+With World Cup fantasy football games into the knockout stage, Goal is here to help you choose the sharp-shooters for your team.

 Best World Cup fantasy football strikers

 When trying to figure out which strikers to choose in fantasy football there are a number of important factors to consider, such as the following:

 - Starting status